aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/creating-html-formatted-emails/_index.md

 ## Step 3: Add Aspose.Email for Java library

-Download the Aspose.Email for Java library from the official link provided earlier.
+Download the Aspose.Email for Java library from the link provided earlier.
 Add the JAR files to your project's classpath.

 ## Step 4: Import Aspose.Email classes